crowdlingo/course/src/speaking/vegetables-and-fruits.md

 ## Vocabulary

 <vocab-list>
-- different
+- medicinal
-  - unlike in nature or quality or form or degree
+  - having the properties of medicine
 - perfectly
   - completely and without qualification
-- nutritious
-  - of or providing nourishment
-- broccoli
+- favourite
-  - plant with dense clusters of tight green flower buds
+  - appealing to the general public
 - shopping
   - searching for or buying goods or services
+- hometown
+  - the town (or city) where you grew up or where you have your principal residence
-- medicinal
+- everyday
-  - having the properties of medicine
+  - found in the ordinary course of events

 <!-- blank -->